someCorp/zmapper/README.md

 "somePublicIp","close","close","close","close","open","close","close","close","close","close"

-i suggest start with small nets and small ranges and start to incresing the scope, and do not forget zmap's scanning best bractices
+i suggest start with small nets and small ranges and start to incresing the scope, and do not forget zmap's scanning best practices

 (extracted from https://zmap.io/documentation.html)